Darul Uloom Al-Madania: Sexual abuse and corruption allegations

-Physical abuse

-Students enrolled in the school in the 1990s allege vicious beatings by two sons of Dr. Ismail Memon who were also teachers at the school, Ibrahim and Mansoor, with various hardware store items.
-These beatings were nearly daily and included items like extension cords, solid piping, hangers, and wood canes.
-One former student alleges that it was tantamount to torture.
-Students reported being left bloodied and bruised.

-A former student alleges that a custodian punched him in the chest after an infraction.
-Mansoor Memon hit him with a hockey stick after this student complained.

-A former student alleges that the head of the female dormitory, Shehnaz Patel, neglected the student when she fell extremely ill.
-After she complained to the supervising doctor, Patel allegedly physically assaulted the student and would continue to abuse the student in front of others.

-A former student alleges that he did not report Dr. Ismail Memon's sexual abuse because of the notorious physical abuse inflicted on the students at the school by Dr. Ismail's adult sons.

 Sexual abuse

 Ibrahim Memon 2007 sex scandal

 Ibrahim, then a 40-year-old married father of seven, persuaded one of the female students at the school Sajida Khan, then-21, to secretly marry him for sex.
-Because of strict gender segregation mandated by the school, Ibrahim proposed to her secretly during Khan's last year at the school in a locked basement.
+Ibrahim proposed to her secretly during Khan's last year at the school in a locked basement.
 He schemed to meet her secretly in Buffalo and in Virginia, where Ibrahim paid for a short-term apartment for her.
 Ibrahim denies they were ever married.

 He was also accused of maintaining the same relationship with another one of his former students, who has alleged that he groomed her.
 Ibrahim secretly married her as well, though she now believes that marriage never happened.
 When she told her father, he removed her from the school.

-Ibrahim was forced to leave his post for a minimum of seven years.
-He was also mandated to never teach female students in the community.

-He eventually circumvented this ban and began to teach female students online.
-He would marry another of his female students, Asmaa Naviwala, who he allegedly made false promises to.
-Naviwala eventually divorced him.